jonnonz1/nz-statute-book/acts/public/2003/health-practitioners-competence-assurance-act-2003.md

   (b) in the course of training or instruction and under the control of a health practitioner of the kind described in that subsection; or
   (c) in the course of an examination, assessment, or competence review required or ordered by the responsible authority.
 (6) Every person commits an offence punishable on conviction by a fine not exceeding $30,000 who contravenes subsection (4).
-(7) An Order in Council under this section is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(7) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 10 Power to issue search warrants in respect of offences against section 7 or section 9
 (1) A search warrant may be issued under section 6 of the Search and Surveillance Act 2012 in respect of an offence which has been or is suspected to have been committed against section 7 or section 9 or which is believed to be intended to be committed against either section, even though the offence is not punishable by imprisonment.